 The board may, at its discretion, refuse an application for membership.

-he board need not assign reasons for the refusal.
+The board need not assign reasons for the refusal.
 On refusal any amounts accompanying the application for membership must be refunded within 28 days without interest.

 8 Cessation of membership (CNL s117)